Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/optimization_techniques.md

     This configuration might be an acceptable response to II violations when the loops are not in the critical path of the design, or they represent a small problem relative to some larger problems that must be resolved.
 In other words, not all violations need to be resolved, and in some cases, not all violations can be resolved.
 They are simply artifacts of performance.

+## Configure the Pipeline Initiation Interval

-    >**TIP**: Back out the change before proceeding, right-click on the solution.
+ >**ACTION**: Back out the change before proceeding, right-click on the solution.
 Select **Solution Settings** command, and reset the `config_compile pipeline_loop` command to its default value.

-## Configure Pipeline Latency

-Another possible optimization is to tell the tool that a specific latency is acceptable performance, for example of two or four clock cycles.
-This eliminates II violations because the latency would match your specification.
+Another possible optimization is to tell the tool that a specific number of clock cycles before processing another sample is acceptable, for example of two or four clock cycles.
+This eliminates II violations because the latency would then match your specification.
 The overall latency of an application indicates that perhaps II=4 for some loops is not really a problem.

 In the last section, the **config_compile** command is a tool configuration command that affects the compilation of the whole design.
 This optimization uses a code directive applied to a specific portion of the source code rather than to the tool itself.